-I’ve worked from home for about five years as a freelance computer programmer with a little side of blogging and youtube, and the one question I get asked all the time is how I manage to stay motivated and get any work done.
-So once and for all (unless I come up with more tips in the future of course) here’s how I do it.
+Looking for Tips For Staying Motivated Working From Home?
+You have come at right place.
+I’ve worked from home for about five years as a freelance computer programmer.
+With a little side of blogging and YouTube.
+The one question I get asked all the time is how I manage to stay motivated and get work done.
+So once and for all here’s how I do it.

 If you’re like nah!
-I can multi task like a pro, I’d at the very least avoid Game of Thrones because once you watch one episode you’ll be so sucked in before you know it it’ll be 3am and your inbox will be full of irate emails from the office asking where that super important report you were supposed to have done by 6pm is.
+I can multi task like a pro.
+I’d at the very least avoid Game of Thrones because once you watch one episode you’ll be so sucked.
+Before you know it it’ll be 3am and your inbox will be full of irate emails from the office asking where that super important report you were supposed to have done by 6pm is.

 Music on the other hand could be a good choice.
 It depends on you, what you’re doing, and what kind of music it is.
-My boyfriend swears by listening to classical music, or those youtube playlists of music for productivity, he absolutely cannot listen to songs with lyrics, I prefer the radio because then I can’t get sucked in to attempting to choose songs for myself (I’m crazy indecisive, if I had to choose my own songs I’d probably lose about half my day hitting the skip button).
+My girlfriend swears by listening to classical music.
+Those YouTube playlists of music for productivity.
+She absolutely cannot listen to songs with lyrics.
+I prefer the radio because then I can’t get sucked in to attempting to choose songs for myself.

 See what works for you, start making your own playlists of songs that you like to stick on while you work that aren’t going to distract you.
 Avoid anything that makes you want to sing along with because that’ll end up being just as distracting as TV.